-- You are storing your usernames and passwords in Firefox (something like this: Password manager - Remember, delete and change saved passwords in Firefox )
+- You are storing your usernames and passwords in Firefox (something like this: Password Manager - Remember, delete, change and import saved passwords in Firefox )

 - You have created a Sync account.
-(Following this or similar steps: How do I set up Firefox Sync? )
+(Following this or similar steps: How do I set up Sync on my computer? )

 If this is right, I also understand that you will like to avoid using usernames and passwords in other sites.
 Unfortunately, this is not what Firefox Sync offers.